 10.9 Further to paragraph 5.1, where BT requires that Mobile Emergency Calls be delivered to another or to different BT Switch Connections, BT shall give the Operator at least 3 months’ notice.
 The notice shall specify the location of the additional or different BT Switch Connection and the date by which the changes shall be implemented by the Operator.

-10.10 The Operator shall convey to BT all Mobile Emergency Calls in the format 999iiABCD(E) where:
+10.10 The Operator shall convey to BT all Mobile Emergency Calls in the format 999iiABCD(EFGHI) where:

 10.10.1 999 identifies the Call as an Emergency Call; and